RandyAlvarez0/OrbitalNote/README.md

  Project 1 - *Simple Todo*

-**Simple Todo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Orbital Note** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Randy Alvarez**

-Time spent: **8** hours spent in total
+Time spent: **300~** hours spent in total

 ## User Stories